Sarimanok: Origin

 The Sarimanok is derived from a totem bird of the Maranao people, called Itotoro.
-According to the Maranao people, the Itotoro is a medium to the spirit world via its unseen twin spirit bird called Inikadowa.
+According to the Maranao people, the Itotoro is a medium to the spirit world through its unseen twin spirit bird called Inikadowa.

 According to the later Islamic legend, Muhammad found a rooster in the first of the seven heavens.
 The bird was so large its crest touched the second heaven.
 Its crow roused every living creature except man.
 The Day of Resurrection would come once this celestial rooster ceased to crow.